ManuXavier43/SongSlicer/README.md

 + Week 3: Add sliders for frequency etc, split a song into different categories, intergrate spectrogram for different instruments and with slider
 + Week 4: Design home page, add spotify songs to home page, connect to spotify profile in app
 + Week 5: Saving track functionality in app, search songs by name, comparisions of graphs of different splits (possibly generate insights).

+# Setup

+This project is a Python based audio splitter appilcation that uses pip libraries.

+**Spotipy:**
+pip install spotipy